nilearn/nilearn/doc/nifti_masker/nifti_masker_advanced.rst

 .. _mri_transformer:

 ================================================================================
-Advanced fMRI loading: Loading and preprocessing MRI data
+Advanced Loading and Preprocessing of fMRI data
 ================================================================================

 In this tutorial, we will give some details and show how to custom data loading